-38. The project's environmental risk rating is "Substantial" under the World Bank ESF.
+41. The project's environmental risk rating is "Substantial" under the World Bank ESF.
 The rating is based on the proposed activities which will result in negative and positive impacts.
-The project implementation arrangements related to the environmental and social standards requirements, national legislation, and World Bank environmental and social framework, will be under responsibility of the SPIU.
-The SPIU will have in its team one Social Specialist and one Environmental Specialist to assess, approve, monitor, and report on environment and social compliance to each activity to be financed under the project that could potentially generate environmental and social impacts on natural resources or/and communities, as well as to train other SPIU staff, district staff, and communities on issues related to environment and social standards to monitor the implementation of ESF instruments that will help in minimization of negative impacts.
+The project implementation arrangements related to the environmental and social safeguard requirements, national legislation, and World Bank environmental and social framework, will be under responsibility of the SPIU.
+The SPIU will have in its team one Social Safeguard's Specialist and one Environmental Safeguard Specialist to assess, approve, monitor, and report on safeguard's compliance to each activity to be financed under the project that could potentially generate environmental and social impacts on natural resources or/and communities, as well as to train other SPIU staff, district staff, and communities on issues related to safeguards to monitor the implementation of ESF instruments that will help in the minimising the negative impacts.